Unpacking Security Scanners for GitHub Actions Workflows: Introduction

 \section{Introduction}

-\ghas (GHA) is one of the most popular Continuous Integration/Continuous Deployment (CI/CD) platforms.
-It enables developers to automate builds, tests, and deployments through event-driven workflows \cite{rostami2022use}.
-Since it is inherently integrated with GitHub and widely adopted across both open-source and enterprise projects, it has become a key element of the software supply chain.
-However, this popularity has also made GHA an attractive vector for software supply chain attacks \cite{enck2022challenges, nist2023cicd, 10179304}.
-These attacks exploits security weaknesses in \ghaworkflows, such as the possibility of injecting arbitrary code in the workflow, of stealing secrets or of tampering with an action that is reused by other workflows \cite{pan24,10.1145/3643991.3644899}.
-For example, in March 2025, \texttt{tj-actions/changed-files}, a popular reusable action was maliciously updated compromising tens of thousands of workflows that did not pin their reference to that action \cite{tjactionscve}.
+\ghas (GHA) is a Continuous Integration/Continuous Deployment (CI/CD) platform that lets developers automate builds, tests, and deployments through event-driven workflows \cite{rostami2022use}.
+Since it is inherently integrated with GitHub and widely adopted across both open-source and enterprise projects, it has become a key element of the software supply chain \cite{enck2022challenges}.
+However, this popularity has also made GHA an attractive vector for software supply chain attacks \cite{nist2023cicd, 10179304}.
+These attacks exploit security weaknesses in \ghaworkflows, such as the possibility of injecting arbitrary code in the workflow, or tampering with a workflow's third-party dependencies \cite{pan24,10.1145/3643991.3644899}.
+For example, in March 2025, \texttt{tj-actions/changed-files}, a popular reusable action was maliciously updated compromising tens of thousands of dependent workflows that did not pin their reference to that action \cite{tjactionscve}.

-To mitigate these risks, researchers in academia and industry have developed static analysis tools that scan \ghaworkflows, searching for different security weaknesses.
-GitGuardian’s ggshield \cite{basak2023comparative} can detect unintentionally exposed secrets, the OpenSSF Scorecard \cite{10.1145/3714464}, evaluate workflows against a wider set of criteria, ranging from unpinned actions to excessive permissions, or actionlint can detect subtle syntax and type errors in the workflows.
-These tools vary in scope, precision, and rule sets, and often address complementary aspects of workflow security.
-As a result, developers and security teams face challenges in navigating this fragmented landscape and choosing the most effective tools for their needs.
+To mitigate these risks, researchers in academia and industry have developed scanners that statically analyze \ghaworkflows, searching for different security weaknesses.
+For instance, GitGuardian’s \ggshield \cite{basak2023comparative} can detect unintentionally exposed secrets, and \actionlint can detect subtle syntax and type errors in the workflows.
+Yet, these various scanners vary in scope and often address complementary aspects of workflow security.
+As a result, it is challenging for developers to navigate this fragmented landscape and choose the most appropriate scanner for their needs.

-Previous works have studied the usage of GitHub Actions in practice \cite{zhang2024discussion}, the challenges developers face when using GitHub Actions \cite{Cheenepalli2025sme}, and GitHub Action outdatednes \cite{decan2023outdatedness}.
+Previous works have studied the usage of GitHub Actions in practice \cite{zhang2024discussion}, the challenges developers face when using GitHub Actions \cite{Cheenepalli2025sme}, and GitHub Action outdatedness \cite{decan2023outdatedness}.
 A few studies focus specifically on the security weaknesses of GitHub Actions \cite{khatami2024smells, koishybayev2024quantifying}.
-However, to our knowledge, there is no systematic analysis of the scope and consistency of \ghaworkflow security scanners.
+However, to our knowledge, there is no systematic analysis and comparison of the scope and consistency of \ghaworkflow security scanners.